rjsf-team/react-jsonschema-form/docs/api-reference/form-props.md

 A function can be passed to this prop in order to make modifications to the default errors resulting from JSON Schema validation.
 See [Validation](../usage/validation.md) for more information.

+## localizeErrors

+A function can be passed to this prop in order to localize the default errors resulting from JSON Schema validation.
+See [Validation](../usage/validation.md) for more information.

 ## uiSchema

 Form uiSchema.
 See [uiSchema Reference](uiSchema.md) for more information.